Faith and Politics. Part 2.

 I clearly have a conservative orientation, but I do not say it is a case of “Thus saith the Lord”.
 I know I am and will be wrong on many things.
 Even though I hold many views forcefully, I am still aware that I can change my position, that I do not have all the truth, and that my limited, finite viewpoint is never to be fully equated with gospel truth.
 I hope my views will somehow approximate the absolutes of Scripture, but I can never claim or hope for more than that.

-It needs to be recognized that all sides on this religious debate need flexibility, openness, and humility.
+It needs to be recognised that all sides on this religious debate need flexibility, openness, and humility.
 None of us have all the truth on any matter.
 None of us are perfect.
 None of us have a corner on the faith.

 My critics will not find much of comfort in anything that I have written here.
-But leaving aside those radicals on the far left, I think most people of more moderate persuasion will recognize some ideas here that may have been of help in sorting out these very complex, multilayered and difficult issues.
+But leaving aside those radicals on the far left, I think most people of more moderate persuasion will recognise some ideas here that may have been of help in sorting out these very complex, multilayered and difficult issues.

 Part One of this article can be found here: www.billmuehlenberg.com/2006/10/17/faith-and-politics-part-1/